Safari Club International: Safari Club International Foundation

 SCI's sister organization, the Safari Club International Foundation, is a nonprofit organization "dedicated to wildlife conservation, outdoor education, and humanitarian services."
 Although this foundation was set up by SCI and shares some board members with SCI, it is a separate legal entity.
 The SCI Foundation operates a number of programs.
 Sportsmen Against Hunger began in 1989, and through the network of SCI chapters, provides food banks with meat from harvested animals.
 SCI reported in 2006 that over 250,000 lb of wild game were donated to charitable relief organizations.
 The Sensory Safari program allows sight-impaired individuals to get a “visual” perspective of what animals are like by feeling mounts, skins, skulls, horns, and antlers.
 The National Federation of the Blind (NFB) asked SCIF to host a Sensory Safari at its annual convention.
 In 1997, the NFB signed a memorandum of understanding with SCI to host Sensory Safaris at all future NFB national and state conventions.
 Hunters who participate in the SafariCare program take bags filled by SCI chapters with medical, school, and relief supplies to clinics and schools in remote regions of the developing world.
 The SafariWish program, part of the SafariCare program, is designed to give children with life-threatening illnesses a chance to go hunting.
 The Disabled Hunter program, through SCI chapters, provides sponsorship for hunting trips for disabled sportsmen.

 Annual hunters' convention

-Since 1973, SCI has hosted an annual hunters' convention.
-In 2013, over 25,000 SCI members, and 1,000 exhibitors participated in the convention.
-In 2018, there were more than 18,000 attendees.
-The 2021 and 2022 conventions will be held in Las Vegas, Nevada.
+In 2023, over 850 exhibitors from 30 different nations converged in Tennessee for the yearly assembly of Safari Club International, an event aimed at advocating for hunting.

 Publications

 The organization publishes a bimonthly magazine titled Safari that features hunting stories, issues affecting the hunting sportsman, reviews of books and equipment, and conservation reports.
+The first issue was published in September 1971, with a run of 1000 copies and containing only 24 pages.
+By the winter of 1973, after 4 other issues were published, the magazine had grown to 40 pages.
 Safari has a special awards issue, which honors trophy hunters each year.

-The news publication of the organization is Safari Times.

 Additional outlets include SCI News, a weekly e-newsletter and a podcast titled Tag Soup.

 Record Book

 The Safari Club International Record Book is the largest such record-keeping system in the world.
-Trophies are measured and listed according to size (horns, antlers, tusks, and/or body size), where taken (free range or estate), how taken (bow and arrow, rifle, muzzleloader) and whether typical or atypical for the species.
-Medals and awards are presented dependent on ranking within species.
-This book ranks every species of game animal using the SCI official scoring method.
-The book allows hunters to gain recognition for their hunting skills.
-It is also used by scientific institutions and governments to provide an index of the health of wildlife populations.